A Technique For Exposing Features in Metals

 Metallographic etching is a chemical technique used to highlight features of metals at microscopic levels.
 By studying the character, quantity, and distribution of these different features, metallurgists can predict and explain physical properties and performance failures of a given sample of metal.

-How Does Etching Expose Problems in Metals?
+How Etching Exposes Problems in Metals

 Most metallurgical features are microscopic in size; they cannot be seen or analyzed without optical magnification of at least 50x and as much as 1000x when using light microscopes.